TobiasKb96/AI_UE/README.md

         explore_child_boards: Expands child states from a parent.
         find_solution: Executes the A* search algorithm.
         print_shortest_path: Displays the path from the initial to the solved state.

+### Performance (Performance.py)

+    Methods:
+        solve_puzzle: Solves a single puzzle using specified heuristic with performance tracking
+        start_games: Solves multiple puzzles in parallel using threading and limits the number of concurrent threads
+        analyze_results: Analyzes results by grouping them by complexity and calculating averages

 ## Data Structures